RxSwiftCommunity/RxGRDB/README.md

 }
 ```

-If you set `synchronizedStart` to true (the default value), the first element is emitted synchronously upon subscription.

 All elements are emitted on the database writer dispatch queue, serialized with all database updates.
+If you set `synchronizedStart` to true (the default value), the first element is emitted right upon subscription.
 See [GRDB Concurrency Guide] for more information.

 **You can also track SQL requests:**